What to Expect at Holy Wisdom Orthodox Church

 We

-experienced to be understood.
-The Divine Liturgy expresses the entire
+understood.
+The Divine Liturgy expresses the entire Christian faith in a

-Christian faith in a continuous song of praise and prayer addressed to
+continuous song of praise and prayer addressed to God.
+It is focused on

-God.
-It is focused on God, not on us.
+God, not on us.

 prayerful attention.
 Worshippers are surrounded by icons (pictures of